yichengxia/Phenomena-Coding-Assignment/README.md

 # Phenomena Coding Assignment

 This is an interactive teaching tool about the linear function: y = mx + b.
+You can try it online [here](https://raw.githack.com/yichengxia/Phenomena-Coding-Assignment/main/index.html).

 I implemented this by: